NoxInmortus/role-zabbix/README.md

 zabbix_include_templates: "../data/zabbix/*.j2"
 ```

-Using `zabbix_include_git` you can deploy includes configurations files from git repositories.
+Using `zabbix_include_git` and `zabbix_scripts_git` you can deploy configurations files and script from git repositories.
+Note that if you deploy more than one of each, you need to set the `dest` sub-parameter as you cannot pull two repositories into a same directory.
 ```
 zabbix_include_git:
   - repo: 'https://foosball.example.org/path/to/repo.git'
     version: dev
   - repo: 'https://gitlab.com/myname/myrepo.git'
     version: prod
+    dest: /etc/zabbix/zabbix_agent.conf.extra
     force: yes

 zabbix_scripts_templates: